Onboardbase/secure-share/README.md

 - [ ] Configuration File: Enables users to pass in a config file as an argument instead of listing all parameters manually.
   - [ ] Default path to save items(messgaes, secrets and files).
   - [ ] Add whitelist of IPs to allow connection from
+  - [ ] Replace secrets or update them
+  - [ ] When files with same name are received, discard, keep, inform or update them

 ### Security
 - [ ] Signed Certificates from Let's Encrypt.